-The Company's exposure to the risk of changes in interest rates relates primarily to cash and cash equivalents and the credit facility (undrawn at 30 June 2022).
+The Company's exposure to the risk of changes in interest rates relates primarily to cash and cash equivalents.
 In addition, the Company believes it will continue to be subject to additional risks associated with changes in the prevailing interest rates as its underlying portfolio companies may have a significant degree of indebtedness.
-To a lesser extent, the Company also has investments in mezzanine or special situation private equity funds and as such, has interest rate exposure through these fund investments.